 Various methods are available for the authorization of charging sessions. vCharM supports established technologies such as RFID chips, Autocharge.
 Plug&Charge according ISO 15118.

 Generate and analyze reports with statistics of finished charging sessions

 Reports with statistics on completed charging operations can be created for various purposes.
 Pre-defined reports can be customized and exported if desired.

 Automate data exchange with your fleet management system

-Existing fleet and depot management systems can be integrated via an automated data interface and used for optimized load management or pre-conditioning control.
-Fleet and depot management systems can use vCharM data for their own purposes, e.g. for availability display.
+Existing fleet and depot management systems can be integrated via an automated data interface (REST and VDV 463) and used for optimized load management or pre-conditioning control.
+The open and standardized interfaces ensure a high interoperability between charging station- and depot management systems.
+Fleet and depot management systems can use vCharM data for their own purposes, e.g. the planned charging sessions for the fleet can be visualized.
 Further tools can also be integrated, such as a maintenance ticket system.

 Log transactional data of charging sessions in law-conform manner